For a full list of science classes available to LHS students, please click here to get to the course catalog.

 Full Year for grades 10 – 12

 Course Description: This science course is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: kinematics, dynamics, circular motion and gravitation, energy, momentum, simple harmonic motion, torque and rotational motion, electric charge and electric force, DC circuits, and mechanical waves and sound.
+Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: kinematics, dynamics, circular motion and gravitation, energy, momentum, torque and rotational motion, oscillations, and fluids.

 Notes: This class is a College Board AP Class as well as an Early College class through Manchester Community College.